 Finally, the previously discussed contradictions can be cited as examples of historical inaccuracies.
 In each instance where the Bible contains a contradiction about an alleged historical event, at least one of the accounts is wrong.

 The Bible writers were poor historians, let alone conveyers of messages from an infallible God.

-This is just a general statement that wraps up the historical section of the humanist's web page that accuses the Bible of being unreliable.
-Click here for our historical wrap-up...
+This is just a general statement that wraps up the historical section of the humanist's web page accusing the Bible of being unreliable.
+Click here for our historical wrap-up.